SeanMcOwen/Root-Finding-Simulation/GDS/GDS.md

 ## State

-1. $x$: The current value for x, a scalar variable
+1. x: The current value for x, a scalar variable
-2. $y$: The current value for y, the dependent variable
+2. y: The current value for y, the dependent variable
-3. $iteration_step$: The value for the iteration which the algorithm is on
+3. iteration_step: The value for the iteration which the algorithm is on

 ## Parameters